mathesar-foundation/mathesar-wiki/design/specs/foreign-key-constraints.md

 ## User Edits a Foreign Key Constraint
 ### Manually from the 'Table Constraints' settings
+- A user wants to edit an existing foreign key constraint to change the selected columns, or select another referenced table.
+- The user can

 ## User Identifies a Column With a Foreign Key Constraint Applied
 ### The foreign key constraint is set to a single column